Letia Larok / Executive Director

 Artist, activist and educator Letia Larok brings her passion for storytelling and healing through music onto the stage, into the classroom and into our community as TCP’s Executive Director.

-Following her desire to use music as an outlet and tool to “speak life”, in 2012 Larok featured on a project called “What is Beautiful Never Dies”, a music therapy project that linked families who lost loved ones to violence with hip-hop artists who converted their stories into song.
+Her lifelong love for the arts has driven her to use the power of music as a tool for purpose and change.
+In 2012, she collaborated on What is Beautiful Never Dies, a music therapy project that connected families who lost loved ones to violence with hip-hop artists, transforming their stories into songs.